 Award Criteria

 Award Criteria are focussed on “the bid” for the specific contract.
-Here you will be asked questions on how you will provide the particular contract, including price or costs, and you will be scored based on the responses given.
+Here you will be asked questions on how you will deliver the particular contract, including price or costs, and you will be scored based on the responses given.

 Some examples of the information that could be asked for are: